-- (1) the county board has declared a local disaster as provided in the Illinois Emergency Management Agency Act related to the COVID-19 public health emergency; - (2) the owner of record of the property as of January 1, 2021 is the same as the owner of record of the property as of January 1, 2020; - (3) the exemption for the 2020 taxable year has not been determined to be an erroneous exemption as defined by this Code; and - (4) the taxpayer for the 2020 taxable year has not asked for the exemption to be removed for the 2020 or 2021 taxable years. - Nothing in this subsection shall preclude a veteran whose service connected disability rating has changed since the 2020 exemption was granted from applying for the exemption based on the subsequent service connected disability rating. - (f) For the purposes of this Section:
+- (1) the county board has declared a local disaster as provided in the Illinois Emergency Management Agency Act related to the COVID-19 public health emergency; - (2) the owner of record of the property as of January 1, 2021 is the same as the owner of record of the property as of January 1, 2020; - (3) the exemption for the 2020 taxable year has not been determined to be an erroneous exemption as defined by this Code; and - (4) the taxpayer for the 2020 taxable year has not asked for the exemption to be removed for the 2020 or 2021 taxable years.

+Nothing in this subsection shall preclude a veteran whose service connected disability rating has changed since the 2020 exemption was granted from applying for the exemption based on the subsequent service connected disability rating.

+(f) For the purposes of this Section:

-"Qualified residence" means real property, but less any portion of that property that is used for commercial purposes, with an equalized assessed value of less than \$250,000 that is the primary residence of a veteran with a disability.
-Property rented for more than 6 months is presumed to be used for
+"Qualified residence" means, before tax year 2023, real property, but less any portion of that property that is used for commercial purposes, with an equalized assessed value of less than \$250,000 that is the primary residence of a veteran with a disability.
+"Qualified residence" means, for tax year